hajdumozes/exam-tic-tac-toe/notes.md

 ### Board:

-scenario board creation

-case 1: board created -> has 3 rows
-case 2: board created -> has 3 columns

 scenario: board printing
-case 1: board print should return with:
+✅ case 1: board print should return with:

  | |
 -+-+-